 Short dark blue hair, a pointed feminine chin, a slender build, dark cunning eyes, and very familiar looking.
 “Larant?
-Son of Lord Alzin Varath?” he queried.
+Son of Lord Alzin Varath?”
+He queried.

 “Wait?
 Larant!?
 What are you doing here?!”
 Lisin exclaimed.

-“Indeed I am Larant.
+“Indeed, I am Larant.
 Good to see you too Lisin.”
 The standing young man made a curt nod, then grinned brightly like his father.
-“May I join you all for lunch?” he asked.
+“May I join you all for lunch?”
+He asked.

 “Of course.”
 Kaidus answered, returning an amicable smile back.

 Larant Varath took a seat next to him.
-The table was an elongated table with wooden seats on both side, and the four boys took one side while Prim and Lisin took the other.
+The table was an elongated table with wooden seats on both sides, and the four boys took one side while Prim and Lisin took the other.
 The seating arrangements were: Larant, Kaidus, Jorva, and then Mirat.

 “How do you guys know each other?”
 Prim inquired, after everyone had introduced themselves.

 “Although I haven’t seen her for four years, Lisin and I are old acquaintances.
-But this is my first time meeting Kaidus.”
+But this is my first-time meeting Kaidus.”
 Larant answered with the same grin on his face.

 The other four had puzzled looks at that explanation.